SolaceSamples/solace-samples-cloudfoundry-java/_docs/tcp-routes-mqtt.md

 When you have access to cf, get the service key and save it to a file so you may keep it and send it to where you plan on running your application.

 ```
-cf service-key solace-messaging-sample-instance solace-messaging-sample-service-key | grep -v Getting > solace-messaging-sample-service.key
+cf service-key solace-pubsub-sample-instance solace-pubsub-sample-service-key | grep -v Getting > solace-pubsub-sample-service.key
 ```

-You need to get the file 'solace-messaging-sample-service.key' to where your application will be running somehow.
+You need to get the file 'solace-pubsub-sample-service.key' to where your application will be running somehow.

 Assuming you have the file now accessible where will run your application, load it in an environment variable we have chosen and named SERVICE_KEY.
 Load the service key from file to the SERVICE_KEY as an environment variable:

 ```
-export SERVICE_KEY=$( cat solace-messaging-sample-service.key )
+export SERVICE_KEY=$( cat solace-pubsub-sample-service.key )
 ```

 ## Running